Tarandeep97/Data-Structures-Demystified/README.md

 # Data-Structures-Demystified
-Objective of this repository to provide source code for various problems related to Data Structures.
+Objective of this repository is to provide source code for various problems related to Data Structures.
 ***
 ### Linked List